Introduction[1]

 In the case of John de Witt there are several groups of people we want to make comparisons to.
 De Witt started to study Law at the University of Leiden at the age of sixteen.
 If we were able to draw up schematic biographies of all students in the years he studied there we would know how he compared to them in regard to age, social and geographical background and later careers.
 De Witt was pensionary of Dordrecht shortly before becoming grand pensionary of Holland.
 By analyzing the previous office holders, and holders of the same office in other towns, we would get to know how unique his appointment was in that time.
 The same goes for the office of grand pensionary and practically any other network or group De Witt belonged to.
 Such prosopopgraphical, structured analyses would allow us to make much stronger substantiated claims about the person of De Witt, than usually is done in biographies.

+The reason that such extensive comparisons often do not find their way in biographies is because they are very time consuming.
+With the help of digital methods however, such comparisons can be made easier.
+In order to do so we would need much biographical data online in a structured format.
 Digital biographical data can either be ‘digitized’, for example from a scanned book, or ‘digital born’.[11]
 We can make a distinction between resources with primarily ‘generic’ biographical data, like dates and places of birth, marriage dates and dates and places of death, and resources with more narrative data with the description of a person’s life.
 If we, for example, take the Wikipedia entry on John de Witt then we have a quite extensive biography of his life (narrative data), accompanied by an info box with structured data on his life.
 For a computer it is relatively easy to read and analyze the info boxes, but difficult to interpret the main text.

 Wikipedia is the biggest player in the field of online biographical data.
 Several studies have shown that for factual knowledge Wikipedia can compete with authoritative sources from professionals, especially in the field of data on people.[12]
 DBpedia publishes the data of Wikipedia’s info boxes in linked data format.
 This allows analyses over different datasets and therefore increases the potential to compare John de Witt to different groups of people.
 Structured data on no less than three quarters of a million individuals worldwide are available through DBpedia.
 The advantages of having biographical data online is recognized as well by editors of biographical dictionaries.[13]
 These dictionaries contain relatively short biographies on people who were considered worth describing at the time of publication.
 Especially since the nineteenth century the dictionaries were published in multiple volumes all over Europe, containing descriptions of thousands of people.[14]
 These dictionaries form a rich source of information, that no human could ever fully analyze with traditional methods.